 End of year prizes are awarded for a wide range of achievements, including sporting, academic and charitable work.
 Prize Giving is our formal event where the most prestigious awards, including the King's Medals are given.

 In addition:

-- There will be regular Points Races, which will take place each half term.
-The boys in each year who accumulate the most points in the Race Week will receive rewards. - Threshold rewards will now operate as below. - Reward points data will be shared with staff each month. - Regular raffles for vouchers will continue.
+- Threshold rewards will now operate as below. - Reward points data will be shared with staff each month. - Regular raffles for vouchers will continue.

 Thresholds for Rewards